manoa-bazaar/home-page/index.md

 ***
 An application for UHM students to facilitate buying and selling of student-related goods and service.
 Users can post valid information about their products on the platform, and the products will be displayed by searching their key words (label).
 It will be similar to the existing website "Craigslist" with added functionality.
 Our goal is to work closely as a team and develop a website that is both functional and aesthetic.

 Features:
-- Register an account
+- Ensure only UH students are allowed access
-- Log in to view the items for sale
+- Log in to view/post items for sale
-- Post items for sale
+- Rate sellers after purchase
-- Rate seller after purchase
+- "Like" items to view later

 # THE TEAM